JeroenVanB/LAMAS/docs/index.md

 ### Guessing

 The guessing is a very important part of the game.
 Since tactical guessing results in rather complex behavior we heuristically determined two simple approaches.
 The Random agent randomly guesses a number between 0 and the number of tricks.
-All the other agents use a system in which the average mean of the cards (_mean\_value\_hand_) in the hand is compared to the mean value of all the cards in the game (_mean\_value\_game_).
-These values are calculated using the function _pre\_evaluate()_ in the Card class, which takes the trump into account but ignores the trick suit, since there is none.
-If the _mean\_value\_hand_ is less than 90% of _mean\_value\_game_, the player guesses 0 tricks.
-If it is between 90% and 110% of _mean\_value\_game_, the player guesses he will win 1/4th of the total trick.
+All the other agents use a system in which the average mean of the cards (_mean_value_hand_) in the hand is compared to the mean value of all the cards in the game (_mean_value_game_).
+These values are calculated using the function _pre_evaluate()_ in the Card class, which takes the trump into account but ignores the trick suit, since there is none.
+If the _mean_value_hand_ is less than 90% of _mean_value_game_, the player guesses 0 tricks.
+If it is between 90% and 110% of _mean_value_game_, the player guesses he will win 1/4th of the total trick.
 Between 110% and 130%, he guesses 2/4ths of the total tricks.
 For more than 130%, the player guesses to win all tricks.
 This method uses all the available knowledge at the start of the game: which cards the player has and which other cards are in the game.

 ## Experiments

-To test the performance of the four different agents, Random, Greedy, Greedy Kripke and Full Kripke, they all played against eachother.
+To test the performance of the four different agents, Random, Greedy, Greedy Kripke and Full Kripke, they all played against each other.
 The performance is averaged over 100.000 games.

 ## Results

 Table 6 shows the mean scores and standard deviation after four different agents have played 100.000 games against one another.
 We can see that the standard deviation is relatively large.
 This is due to the fact that a winning player wins 10 points plus two times the number of tricks it has won.
 However, if it does not reach its number of tricks or it gets too many tricks it gets negative points.
 This is a fine line between winning and losing, which is why the scores can differ throughout the game, even with good tactics.

 <table style="width:100%">
 <caption>Table 6: Mean scores per player </caption>